Incredible Tuscany by Horseback

 Beginner to Advanced.
 To make the trip the best possible experience for you, we recommend that you ride one to two days per week starting one to two months prior to the trip, just to get your derrière and riding muscles ready to spend some hours in the saddle.

 If you are a beginning rider, it is still possible for you to get ready for this trip.
 It’s your opportunity to become the rider that you’ve always wanted to be.
 If you can imagine yourself trotting through the olive groves in Tuscany and cantering by castles and vineyards, the time to start with some riding lessons is NOW!
-If you are in the Durango, CO area, lessons and programs are offered through Joy Rides.
-If you are out of the area, we are happy to assist you in finding a stable that is the right fit for you.
+If you are in the Durango, CO area, I can help you find the perfect instructor for you.
+If you are out of the area, I’m happy to assist you in finding a stable that is the right fit for you.

 Beginner.
 We will be doing some light hiking and exploring each day.
 To make your trip more enjoyable, we suggest that you have a walking/light workout routine 3-4 weeks prior to the trip.